Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Estimate SE CI90

 The means and standard errors are about the same with either method.
-The difference is that the confidence interval we get from KDE resampling is much more reasonable.
+But the confidence interval we get from KDE resampling is sensible.

-There are ten examples in this chapter so far; let’s review them:
+There are ten examples in this chapter, so let’s review them:

 1. First we used resampling based on a normal model to estimate average family income in the GSS and compute a confidence interval.